Discrete Time Crystals with Absolute Stability

-Let us investigate the system in the moving frame of the rotating lattice, where we first perform a time-dependent unitary transformation $U_t = \exp(i\sum_jp_j\omega t/2)$, leading to a shift in the positions, $x_i \rightarrow x_i+\omega t / 2$, and next a second time-independent unitary transformation $U_p=\exp \left(-i \sum_j x_j \omega / 2\right)$, leading to a shift in the momenta, $p_i\rightarrow p_i+\omega/2$ \footnote{Note, that if $\omega/2$ is not an integer number, the original periodic boundary conditions become twisted boundary conditions after the transformation, see \cite{SM}.
-For simplicity, we always choose integer values of $\omega/2$.}.
-Under these transformations, we end up with the following exact time-independent Hamiltonian \be \tilde H=\sum_{i=1}^N\left[\frac{p_i^2}{2}+\lambda \cos(2x_i)\right]+g_0\sum_{i<j}^N\delta(x_i-x_j), \ee where a constant term has been omitted.
+Let us investigate the system in the moving frame of the rotating potential, where we first perform a time-dependent unitary transformation $U_t = \exp(i\sum_jp_j\omega t/2)$, leading to a shift in the positions, $x_i \rightarrow x_i+\omega t / 2$, and next a second time-independent unitary transformation $U_p=\exp \left(-i \sum_j x_j \omega / 2\right)$, leading to a shift in the momenta, $p_i\rightarrow p_i+\omega/2$ \cite{footnote2}.
+Under these transformations, we end up with the following exact time-independent Hamiltonian \be \tilde H=\sum_{i=1}^N\left[\frac{p_i^2}{2}+V(2x_i) \right]+g_0\sum_{i<j}^N\delta(x_i-x_j), \ee where a constant term has been omitted.
 The state vector in the moving frame is related to that in the laboratory frame via $\tilde\psi= U_pU_t \psi$ \cite{SM}.